MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 summing pressure due to surface elevation :math:`\eta` and the hydrostatic pressure, as discussed in :numref:`baroc_eq_solved`.
 The hydrostatic part of the pressure is diagnosed explicitly by integrating density.
-The sea-surface height, :math:`\eta`, is diagnosed using an implicit scheme.
-The pressure field solution method is described in :numref:`press_meth_linear` and :numref:`finding_the_pressure_field`.
+The sea-surface height is found by solving implicitly the 2-D (elliptic) surface pressure equation (see :numref:`press_meth_linear`).

 Numerical Stability Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~